 The data should be accompanied by the "metadata", i.e. the description of national sources, methods, definitions, degree of data completeness and coverage, explanations of any peculiarities in national statistical and coding practices, etc. (see Table 6 for recommended content).
-The metadata should be entered in the common Word file (CCC_HealthActivities_Year.doc).
+The metadata should be entered in the Word file for health care activities (after the definitions for Hospital discharges by diagnostic categories, Hospital bed-days by diagnostic categories and Hospital ALOS by diagnostic categories).